RasmusLindroth/tut/README.md

 # Tut - a Mastodon TUI

 A TUI for Mastodon with vim inspired keys.
-The program misses some features but they will be added when I get time.
+The program has most of features you would find in the web client.

 Press `C` to create a new toot and `N` to focus on your notifications.